 Students that are selected for a financial aid review process called "Verification" must submit certain tax documentation to the financial aid office.
 Instead of submitting IRS tax documents to the financial aid office, students and parents are highly encouraged to utilize the IRS Data Retrieval Tool.

 You can make corrections to your FAFSA to utilize the IRS Data Retrieval Tool at https://fafsa.ed.gov/. (*Preferred Method)

 You can request an IRS Tax Return Transcript from the IRS Website.
-For the 2018-2019 Award Year, you need to submit a 2016 IRS Tax Return Transcript.
-Copies of Tax Return and IRS Account Transcripts can not be accepted.
+For the 2019-2020 Award Year, you may need to submit a 2017 IRS Tax Return Transcript.

 How to Use the IRS Data Retrieval Tool

 - Click on the “Financial” tab

 - Select that you (or your parents) have “Already Completed” taxes